adobe/pdfservices-node-sdk-samples/README.md

 This sample project helps you get started with the DC services SDK.

-The sample JS scripts illustrate how to perform PDF-related actions (such as converting to and from the PDF format) using the SDK.
+The sample JS scripts illustrate how to perform PDF-related actions (such as converting to and from the PDF format) using the SDK. **Please note that the DC Services SDK supports only server side use cases.**

 ## Prerequisites
 The sample application has the following requirements:
-* Node JS : Version 10.0 or above.
+* Node JS : Version 10.13 or above.
 Node installation instructions can be found [here](https://nodejs.org/en/download/).

 ## Authentication Setup

-The configuration file for the samples is ```dc-services-sdk-config.json```.
-Before the samples can be run, replace this file with the dc-services-sdk-config.json you receive from Adobe when you submit the early access request form.
+The credentials file and corresponding private key file for the samples is ```dc-services-sdk-credentials.json``` and ```private.key``` respectively.
+Before the samples can be run, replace both the files with the ones present in the downloaded zip file at the end of creation of credentials via [Get Started](https://www.adobe.io/apis/documentcloud/dcsdk/gettingstarted.html?ref=getStartedWithServicesSdk) workflow.

 The SDK also supports providing the authentication credentials at runtime, without storing them in a config file.
 Please refer this [section](#create-a-pdf-file-from-a-docx-file-by-providing-in-memory-authentication-credentials) to know more.

+## Quota Exhaustion

+If you receive ServiceUsageException during the Samples run, it means that trial credentials have exhausted their quota of 5000 pages.
+Please contact [here](https://www.stage.adobe.io/apis/documentcloud/dcsdk31/form.html) to get the paid credentials.

 ## Build with npm